OSHA Releases New COVID-19 Workplace Safety Guidance

 FEMA recently approved New York State’s application for the Lost Wages Assistance Program, enabling the state to pay an additional $300 per week on top of ongoing unemployment benefits, for qualified individuals.
 The $300 supplemental assistance replaces the $600 per week that many unemployed New Yorkers received under the CARES Act, until the supplement expired…

-New York Wins against U.S. Department of Labor: Expanding Paid Leave during COVID-19
+New York Wins Against DOL to Expand Paid Leave During COVID-19

 On August 2, 2020, a Manhattan federal judge ruled in favor of the State of New York by striking down the Trump administration’s standard for determining which employees are eligible for relief under the Families First Coronavirus Relief Act (“Act”).
 The Department of Labor’s interpretation of the Act created excessive loopholes allowing employers to deny…